-Pterygopalatine ganglion has following fibers which enter to pterygopalatine ganglion.
+Pterygopalatine ganglion has the following fibers that enter to pterygopalatine ganglion.

 Branches of Pterygopalatine ganglion

-These branches are also called as indirect branches of maxillary nerve because they pass through the ganglion without relaying in the ganglion and reach to their final destination along with Pterygopalatine ganglionic branches.
+These branches are also called indirect branches of maxillary nerve because they pass through the ganglion without relaying in the ganglion and reach their final destination along with Pterygopalatine ganglionic branches.

 i) Orbital Branches:

-Orbital branches arise from the pterygopalatine ganglion, passing through inferior orbital fissure, go upward.
-These branches supply to orbital periosteum, sphenoid sinus mucosa and posterior ethmoidal sinus mucosa.
+Orbital branches arise from the pterygopalatine ganglion, passing through the inferior orbital fissure, go upward.
+These branches supply to orbital periosteum, sphenoid sinus mucosa, and posterior ethmoidal sinus mucosa.

 ii) Nasal Branches:

-Nasal branches arising from the pterygopalatine ganglion move medially and pass through sphenopalatine foramen.
-These branches spread out and go to posterior and superior part of the nose, so these branches are also called posterior superior nasal branches, which further divide into:
+Nasal branches arising from the pterygopalatine ganglion move medially and pass through the sphenopalatine foramen.
+These branches spread out and go to the posterior and superior part of the nose, so these branches are also called posterior superior nasal branches, which further divided into:

 Posterior superior lateral nasal branches: These branches go to the lateral wall with conchae and meatus.

 Posterior superior medial nasal branches: These branches go to the nasal septum.
-One of these medial nasal branches goes down the septum anteriorly, passes through incisive canal and eventually supplies anterior most part of palate and gums.
-This branch is called nasopalatine branch.
+One of these medial nasal branches goes down the septum anteriorly, passes through the incisive canal, and eventually supplies the anterior-most part of the palate and gums.
+This branch is called the nasopalatine branch.

 iii) Greater Palatine Branch:

-This nerve arises from the pterygopalatine ganglion, coming down through a greater palatine canal and exits from the greater foramen of the canal and moves anteriorly on a groove just inferior aspect of palate.
-It supplies hard palate fibers of touch, pain and temperature coming from maxillary nerve and it also supplies vasomotor fibers, sympathetic and secretomotor fibers for serous and mucosal glands in the palate
+This nerve arises from the pterygopalatine ganglion, coming down through a greater palatine canal and exits from the greater foramen of the canal, and moves anteriorly on a groove just inferior aspect of the palate.
+It supplies hard palate fibers of touch, pain, and temperature coming from the maxillary nerve and it also supplies vasomotor fibers, sympathetic and secretomotor fibers for serous and mucosal glands in the palate

 iv) Lesser Palatine Branch:

-This nerve along greater palatine nerve also descends through same canal but exits from the lesser foramen of the canal and it moves posteriorly supplying soft palate and tonsils.
-This is the only branch which additionally has taste fibers supplying soft palate and tonsils area.
+This nerve along the greater palatine nerve also descends through the same canal but exits from the lesser foramen of the canal and it moves posteriorly supplying soft palate and tonsils.
+This is the only branch which additionally has taste fibers supplying the soft palate and tonsils area.

 v) Nasopharyngeal Branch:

-This nerve arising from the pterygopalatine ganglion passes through palatovaginal canal and eventually supplies to nasopharynx and eustachian tube.
+This nerve arising from the pterygopalatine ganglion passes through the palatovaginal canal and eventually supplies to the nasopharynx and Eustachian tube.

-All these branches of pterygopalatine ganglion have maxillary nerve fibers (for touch, pain and temperature) giving sensation to nose, hard palate, soft palate, tonsils and nasopharynx and all the mucosas of these areas; nasal mucosa, paranasal sinuses mucosa, soft palate mucosa, hard palate mucosa and nasopharyngeal mucosa.
+All these branches of pterygopalatine ganglion have maxillary nerve fibers (for touch, pain, and temperature) giving sensation to the nose, hard palate, soft palate, tonsils, and nasopharynx and all the mucosas of these areas; nasal mucosa, paranasal sinuses mucosa, soft palate mucosa, hard palate mucosa, and nasopharyngeal mucosa.
 These areas are also“ innervated by sympathetic fibers and secretomotor parasympathetic fibers.

 Students from Top Schools are watching our videos!